matthewcpaul/mcp/index.md

 title: Work
 order: 1
 heading: Software Designer and Design Engineer specializing in designer, developer, and collaborative workflow tools.
-description: Matthew Paul has 12&plus; years of experience designing 0 → 1 products, shipping enterprise software at scale, and building and maintaining design systems.
+description: I have 12&plus; years of experience designing 0 → 1 products, shipping software at scale, and building and maintaining design systems.
 ---

 <section class="c-grid__section">